topiaruss/pytest-fixturecheck/NEXT_STEPS.md

    - Investigate and fix issues with pytest-asyncio tests on Python 3.12
    - Currently, asyncio tests are skipped in CI for Python 3.12 due to import errors
    - This may require updates to how pytest-asyncio is integrated or conditional test skipping
+   - Initial workarounds implemented in v0.3.1-0.3.2, but a more comprehensive solution is needed

 ## Contribution Opportunities